Table of Contents

 creating temporary tables.
 However, when the server shuts down,

-all rows stored in MEMORY
+all rows stored in MEMORY tables are lost.
+The

 tables themselves continue to exist because their definitions are